ktagilbert/rookie-dev/_posts/2016-03-29-confidence.markdown

 I didn't even want to go the interview.
 I was scared it was going to be fruitless.
 Plus, it would mean taking another day off of work without pay.
 But that felt too pathetic.
 Why would I be afraid of a job interview?
 It would just be a conversation.
 No big deal!!

-That's what I told myself and it worked!
-I went in to the job interview and just focused on selling myself.
+That's what I told myself at least.
+I then went in to the job interview and just focused on selling myself.
 I didn't hem and haw about what I knew and what I didn't.
 Instead, I clearly stated my abilities and what I had done in the past. **Again, it wasn't my confidence talking.
 It was me being realistic with myself.** I just wanted to tell this interviewer what I realistically knew and was comfortable doing as well as what I wanted for my future.

 Long story short, I got the job.
-It's been two months now and I have to say, all the work I put into learning web development has really paid off!
+It's been two months now and I have to say, the trouble was worth it.
+It just took being realistic with myself and others to get there.

 What about you?
 I'd love to hear your imposter syndrome story too! **Let me know in the comments and thanks for reading guys.**